SeanFeng2333/Multistate-model-with-ICS/README.md

 R code for creating marginal hazard ratios and marginal cumulative baseline hazards for simulation results.

-Users can use the results from the folders "Marginal.inference.ordinalLogits" and "Marginal.inference.3quantileICS" to reporduce the plots in the article.
+Users can use the results from the folders "Marginal.inference.ordinalLogits.zip" and "Marginal.inference.3quantileICS.zip" to reproduce the plots in the article.